SymfonyCasts/symfony7/sfcasts/request-search.md

 autowired anyway.
 Grab the one from `Symfony\Component\HttpFoundation\Request`.
 You can call it anything, but to stay sane, let's call it `$request`.

+Set `$query = $request->query->get('query')`: the first `query` refers to the query parameters, and the second `query` is the name of the input field.
 To make sure this is working, `dd($query)`.
 Spin over and try it out.
 Look at that!
 It's the string 'holodeck'.

 ## Enhancing the Search

-Next, let's improve the `findAllOrderedByPrice` method to allow for a search.
+Next, let's improve the `findAllOrderedByPrice()` method to allow for a search.
 Remove the `dd($query);` and pass it into the method.

-Break this into multiple lines and add an `if` statement.
-Also going to change the return to `$qb = $this->createQueryBuilder('sp');` and get rid of the `getQuery()` and
+Break this onto multiple lines and add an `if` statement.
+I'm also going to change the return to
-`getResuls()`: we only want the `QueryBuilder` for now.
+`$qb = $this->createQueryBuilder('sp')` and get rid of the `getQuery()` and `getResult()`: we only want the `QueryBuilder` for now.

 Now for the magic.
-If we have a search, add an `andWhere()` clause that checks if the lower case name of our Starship part is like our search.
+If we have a search, add an `andWhere()` that checks if the lower case name of our Starship part is like our search.
 I know it looks a bit funky, but that's because PostgreSQL is case-sensitive.

-Finally, we'll return the query result.
+Finally, return the query result.

 ## Preserving the Search Value

-You might notice is that we kind of lose our search value after a search.
+You might notice that we lose our search value after a search.
 We don't see 'holodeck' in there anymore, and that's just rude.
-Let's fix that.
-Back in our template, add a
+To fix that, back in the template, add a
 `value="{{ app.request.query.get('query') }}"`.
+Yup, that handy
+`Request` object is available in any template as `app.request`.

 ## Searching on Multiple Fields

-Now, wouldn't it be great to also search on the notes?
-Let's say I search for 'controls'.
-Right now, nothing shows up.
-So, I want to search on the name *and* the notes.
+Wouldn't it be great to also search on the parts' notes?
+Search for 'controls'.
+Right now, nothing.
+We really want to search on the name *and* the notes.

-We need to use some `OR` logic.
-Back in our repository, add an `OR` to the `andWhere()` clause.
+We need some `OR` logic.
+Back in the repository, add an `OR` to the `andWhere()` clause.
 You might be tempted to use `orWhere()`, but that's a trap!
 You can't guarantee where the logical parentheses will be.
 Trust me, you'll thank me later.
 Instead,